how many puppies can a doberman have

 Have you ever considered breeding your Doberman?
-We do not advocate dog breeding for the numerous reasons you can find peppered throughout the internet.
+We do not advocate dog breeding for numerous reasons you can find peppered online.

-However, it can be a meaningful adventure if you use the proper channels to acquire research data and advice.
+However, using the proper channels to acquire research data and advice can be a meaningful adventure.

 The Doberman record for the largest litter of puppies is 18.
 However, Dobermans more often have six to eight pups in a litter.
 Dobermans typically have minimal issues with live births unless the litter is large or small or one or more puppies are dead.
 Most of the time, a mother in excellent health and appropriate age carries her pups to term with no problems.